-Student lockers are the property of the school board and may be used by students, provided the student understands that using the locker is optional and all lockers are subject to inspection by school authorities at any time.
+Student lockers are the property of the school board and may be used by students, provided the student understands that all lockers are subject to inspection by school authorities at any time.
 Students are responsible for all school property lost or damaged in an unsecured locker.
 Students will not be permitted to go back to lockers after class begins.
+Lockers will be assigned where the majority of grade level classes are held.
+Each student will be assigned a locker.